huonw/huonw.github.io/_posts/2015-01-10-peeking-inside-trait-objects.md

 ## Trait objects

-Trait objects, like `&Foo` or `Box<Foo>`, are normal values and that store a value of *any* type that implements the given trait, where the precise type can only be known at runtime.
+Trait objects, like `&Foo` or `Box<Foo>`, are normal values that store a value of *any* type that implements the given trait, where the precise type can only be known at runtime.
 The methods of the trait can be called on a trait object via a special record of function pointers (created and managed by the compiler).